 Nutrition

-Calorie Deficit Calculator: How to Lose Weight Safely (2026)
+Calorie Deficit Calculator: How to Lose Weight Safely (2026 Guide)

 Calculate the exact daily calorie deficit needed to reach your target weight in your chosen time frame.
-Learn safe deficit ranges, the 7700 kcal rule, and how to avoid metabolic adaptation.
+Learn safe deficit ranges, the 7700 kcal rule, metabolic adaptation, and how to preserve muscle while cutting.

 Calorie Deficit Calculator: How to Lose Weight Safely

 A calorie deficit is the foundation of fat loss.
-Our Calorie Deficit Calculator helps you determine exactly how many calories to cut each day to reach your target weight in your desired time frame.
+Our Calorie Deficit Calculator helps you determine exactly how many calories to cut each day to reach your target weight in your desired time frame — with built-in safety checks, macro breakdowns, and a downloadable PDF plan.

 The Science: 1 kg of Fat = 7,700 kcal

 Body fat is stored energy.
 To lose 1 kg of fat, you need a cumulative calorie deficit of approximately 7,700 kcal (3,500 kcal per pound).
-This is the fundamental equation behind all weight loss.
+This is the fundamental equation behind all weight loss, validated by decades of metabolic research [1][2].

 Example Calculation